PAULTON & DISTRICT SKITTLE LEAGUE

 2020 - The 2019-2020 season was suspended, due to Covid 19.
 League positions were decided by PPG

 1933 - League founded 8 teams.
-The league was formed at the Red Lion in Paulton.
+Formed at the Red Lion, Paulton.

 Cup Competitions.